Renewal of Certification/Recertification

 To support this purpose, renewal/recertification requires continuing education courses that enhance professional development and recognize learning opportunities that are specifically related to providing AOD counseling beyond entry-level.
 This is accomplished through continuing education courses that are specifically related to the topics on the CATC exam; counseling skills (basic courses), including at the Masters level, may not be used for renewal.
 These continuing education courses must also be approved for content and high standards.

-Renewal/recertification is required every two years.
+Renewal/recertification is required every two (2) calendar years.
 The two-year recertification cycle was selected to conform to California Code of Regulations Section 13055.
 The two year recertification cycle was adopted by the ACCBC based on the understanding that the practice of AOD changes over time and that new techniques and understanding are introduced to the field on an ongoing basis.
 Qualified counselors participate in frequent and ongoing learning and professional development through participation in activities designed to increase an individual’s knowledge, awareness, and/or skills in AOD counseling.

-A complete a CATC renewal/recertification application includes:
+A complete CATC Certification Renewal Application includes:

 Addiction Counselor Certification Board of California

-5230 Clark Ave, Suite #1, Lakewood, CA, 90712
+5230 Clark Ave, Suite #6, Lakewood, CA, 90712

-The certification manager will issue a renewal notice and new certificate to the certificant once all recertification requirements have been met.
 Recertification applications will not be accepted from individuals whose certification is in a state of suspension or has been revoked.